UltraToon/Team-Fortress-Config-Editor/README.md

 # Team Fortress 2: Config Editor [More coming]
+A script that lets you
+- swap/rename out presets (tf/custom)
+- bases (tf/cfg)
-A script that lets you swap/rename out presets (tf/custom), bases (tf/cfg), and HUDS easily through a menu!
-(Choose "What is this?" in the script for more)
+- and HUDS easily through a menu!
+Choose "What is this?" in the script for more.

 > [!IMPORTANT]
 > # WINDOWS 10 AND UP ONLY!